Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital

 Corticosteroid medications such as prednisolone and prednisone are widely used in both human and veterinary medicine to treat allergies, cancers, and autoimmune problems such as atopic skin disease, flea allergy, inflammatory bowel disease, and rheumatoid arthritis to name but a few.
 Used appropriately, steroids can greatly improve your pet's quality of life while helping to treat serious illness.

 Unfortunately, steroids are often not used appropriately, either due to incorrect or incomplete diagnoses, or because of a lack of understanding by owners of the potential side effects of medications such as prednisone.

 The following discussion aims to inform readers of these side effects, as well as suggesting possible methods to reduce steroid use in some specific conditions.

 Common Side Effects

 Corticosteroids are produced naturally in the adrenal glands and have a number of important functions in the healthy pet.
 Cortisol, the predominant naturally occurring steroid, has

-functions, amongst others.
-These beneficial effects are dependent on the proper functioning of feedback mechanisms between the adrenal glands, pituitary gland, and hypothalamus, and the low levels of endogenous steroid are constantly fine-tuned by communication between these organs.
+These beneficial effects are dependent on the proper functioning of feedback mechanisms between the adrenal glands, pituitary gland, and hypothalamus.
+The low levels of endogenous steroid are constantly fine-tuned by communication between these organs.
 When communication breaks down, an animal may develop serious problems such as Cushing's Syndrome or Addison's Disease.

 When we administer corticosteroids in the form of prednisolone or prednisone, we override this sophisticated feedback mechanism, and are likely to cause at least some mild signs of Cushing's Syndrome.
 These signs are discussed below.

 Steroids Cause Increased Thirst and Urination